instructure/canvas-lms/doc/api/oauth.md

 --------------

-When appropriate, applications should store the token locally, rather the requesting a new token for the same user each time the user uses the application.
+When appropriate, applications should store the token locally, rather than requesting a new token for the same user each time the user uses the application.
 If the token is deleted or expires, the application will get a 401 Unauthorized error from the API, in which case the application should perform the OAuth flow again to receive a new token.
 You can differentiate this